NRCHKB/NRCHKB.github.io/content/wiki/nodes/linked-service/index.md

 ## How to create a Linked Service

-To create a Linked Service, you must first create Parent Service.
-For this example the Linked Service will be a Battery and the Parent Service a Motion Sensor.
+To create a Linked Service, you must first create a Parent Service.
+For this example, the Linked Service will be a Battery and the Parent Service a Motion Sensor.

 ![Create Parent Service](battery_create_parent_service_example.png)

-Next you must create Linked Service and select Parent Service used.
+Next, you must create Linked Service and select Parent Service used.

 ![Create Linked Service](battery_create_linked_service_example.png)